ProtoAudio/ProtoGain/README.md

 # ProtoGain
-A gain plugin belonging to the ProtoAudio first generation suite of plugins.
+A gain plugin belonging to the ProtoSuite One range of plugins.